 Once these points are covered, it gets simpler and easier for the employees to file their expense reimbursement claims.

-Providing mileage reimbursements can be good for your brand image and can be a great way to improve employee morale.
-What takes it up a notch is when you make reimbursements simpler and less time-consuming with travel & expense management software like ITILITE.
+Providing reimbursements according to a proper mileage reimbursement policy can be good for your brand image and can be a great way to improve employee morale.
+What takes a notch is when you make reimbursements simpler and less time-consuming with travel & expense management software like ITILITE.